Filippo-Tombari/PdeGraph/README.md

 In the last command you have to replace `${CUDA}` with `cu116`,`cu117` or `cpu` according to your system.

 Finally you can clone this repository running

-`conda install git`

 `git clone https://github.com/Filippo-Tombari/PdeGraph.git`

+and then move inside the folder with

+`cd PdeGraph`

 ### Usage